Omori (video game): Plot

-The titular main character, Omori, awakens in "White Space", a barren void he has lived in "for as long as [he] can remember".
-He enters a door to the vibrant world of "Headspace", where he meets his friends, Aubrey, Kel, Hero, and Basil, and his older sister Mari.
+Omori awakens in "White Space", a barren void he has lived in "for as long as [he] can remember".
+He enters a door to the vibrant world of "Headspace", where he meets his friends, Aubrey, brothers Kel and Hero, Basil, and Omori's older sister Mari.
 They peruse Basil's photo album, containing pictures of their shared memories, and decide to visit his house.
 Once they arrive, Kel and Aubrey scuffle, damaging the album.
-Upon seeing an unfamiliar photo fall from it, Basil panics and Omori is abruptly teleported back to White Space.
-He stabs himself with his knife, revealing the previous events to be the dreams of a teenage boy, Sunny, as he wakes up in the middle of the night.
+Upon seeing a disturbing photo fall from it, Basil panics, and Omori is abruptly teleported back to White Space.
+He stabs himself with a knife, revealing the previous events to be the dreams of a teenage boy, Sunny, as he wakes up in the middle of the night.

 The player discovers that Sunny and his mother are moving.
 He goes downstairs for a midnight snack but is confronted by a nightmarish hallucination.
 He dispels the illusion by taking deep breaths and returns to bed.
-Awakening once again in White Space, Omori reunites with Aubrey, Kel, and Hero.
+Awakening in White Space, Omori reunites with Aubrey, Kel, and Hero.
 They discover that Basil has gone missing and set out to rescue him.
 The four explore the various regions of Headspace in search of Basil, with Mari assisting along the way.
-The group is continuously diverted from their search by various situations, leading their memory of Basil to gradually fade away.
-Eventually, they return to Basil's now-dilapidated house, where Omori is transported to the more disturbing "Black Space".
-Basil appears in different areas, repeatedly attempting to talk to him about something before dying gruesomely each time.
-In the final room, Omori kills Basil and places himself atop a throne of massive, red hands.
+The group is continuously diverted from their search by various situations, leading their memory of Basil to fade away.

-Meanwhile, in the real world, it is revealed that Mari committed suicide four years ago, which led to the friend group diverging.
-Although Kel and Hero managed to recover to varying degrees, Sunny became an estranged shut-in, Aubrey a delinquent, and Basil an anxious recluse.
-Kel knocks on Sunny's door in an attempt to reconnect one last time.
-The player can either ignore Kel or answer the door: if they choose the former, Sunny stays inside for the remaining three days, immersing himself in housework and his dreams.
+Later, in the real world, it is revealed that Mari supposedly killed herself four years ago, leading to the friend group diverging.
+Though Kel and Hero recovered to varying degrees, Sunny became an estranged shut-in, Aubrey a delinquent, and Basil an anxious recluse.
+Three days before Sunny moves away, Kel knocks on his door in an attempt to reconnect one last time.
+The player can either ignore Kel or answer the door: by choosing the former, Sunny stays inside for the remaining three days, immersing himself in housework and his dreams.